Robert I. Grossman, MD

 Saul J. Farber Dean and Chief Executive Officer

 Robert I. Grossman, MD, was named the Saul J. Farber Dean and chief executive officer of NYU Langone Medical Center in July 2007.
-He leads both NYU School of Medicine and NYU Langone Health System, the latter comprising Tisch Hospital, the Hospital for Joint Diseases, Hassenfeld Children's Hospital, NYU Lutheran, and Rusk Rehabilitation.
+He leads both NYU School of Medicine and NYU Langone Health System, the latter comprising Tisch Hospital, the Hospital for Joint Diseases, Hassenfeld Children's Hospital of New York, NYU Lutheran, and Rusk Rehabilitation.

-Additionally, for the last 4 years in a row, NYU Langone was ranked in the top 15 hospitals nationwide by U.S. News & World Report (and No. 2 in New York State and the New York Metro area); in 2015, NYU Langone was recognized as having 12 nationally ranked specialties, including 5 specialties in the top 10.
-Most recently, NYU Langone placed No. 7 among the top 15 major teaching hospitals on Modern Healthcare’s Top 100 Hospitals annual survey.
-No New York City hospital has made the Top 100 before, and it is the first time in 15 years that a New York State hospital is represented on the list.
+Long recognized as one of the best hospitals in the country, NYU Langone has been ranked by U.S. News & World Report as one of the top 15 hospitals nationwide for the past 5 years, as well as No. 2 in New York State and in the New York metro area.
+In 2016, U.S News & World Report also recognized NYU Langone as having 12 nationally ranked specialties, including seven specialties in the top 10.
+Also in 2016, Modern Healthcare’s Top 100 Hospitals annual survey placed NYU Langone No. 7 among the top 15 major teaching hospitals.
+A New York City hospital has never made the Top 100 before, and it is the first time in 15 years that a New York State hospital has been represented on the list.

-As dean, Dr. Grossman has curated a new approach to medical education, called Curriculum for the 21st Century (C21).
-It emphasizes clinical training from the very beginning of medical school and includes a revolutionary, three-year MD program for select candidates.
-NYU School of Medicine ranked No. 11 on U.S. News & World Report’s 2016 rankings of the Best Medical Schools, up from No. 21 in 2013 and rising from No. 34 just 6 years ago.
-Admission to NYU School of Medicine is among the most selective in the country.
+Dr. Grossman has also curated a new approach to medical education, called Curriculum for the 21st Century (C21).
+It emphasizes clinical training from the beginning of medical school and includes a revolutionary three-year MD program for select candidates.
+On U.S. News & World Report’s 2017 Best Graduate Schools list, NYU School of Medicine ranked No. 11 nationally among research intensive schools of medicine, and No. 2 in New York, out of 140 medical schools nationwide.

 Dr. Grossman joined NYU Langone in 2001 as the Louis Marx Professor of Radiology, chairman of the Department of Radiology, and professor of neurology, neurosurgery, and physiology and neuroscience.
 In his previous position at the Hospital of the University of Pennsylvania, he was a professor of radiology, neurosurgery, and neurology; chief of neuroradiology; and associate chairman of radiology.